 This shocking decline is because of a veterinary drug, diclofenac, which is toxic to any vulture that feeds on the carcass of recently treated cattle.
 A lack of vultures in Asian skies is not just a conservation concern, but it also has a huge impact on humans, as amongst other things feral dog populations increase, feeding on the animal carcasses the vultures would usually pick bare, and with this the incidence of rabies also rises.
 In 2013 we teamed up with the RSPB to support the consortium, SAVE, to help rid the market of diclofenac for veterinary use and reverse the fortunes of these birds.

-As part of Exodus' commitment to conservation and responsible travel, we have teamed up with Penguin Lifelines, a conservation project set up by the Zoological Society of London and Oxford University to understand the impact of climate change and fisheries on Antarctic penguins and to design a protected area network.
+As part of Exodus' commitment to conservation and responsible travel, we have teamed up with Penguin Lifelines, a conservation project run by Oxford University to understand the impact of climate change and fisheries on Antarctic penguins and to design a protected area network.

 Read about how we support ZSL Penguin Lifelines